fjulian/kdl_parser/README.md

   - [ ] Define predicates
   - [ ] Make releasing an object a separate action
   - [ ] Write code that generates problem definition based on observations from the simulation
-  - [ ] Add navigation to the whole system
   - [ ] Use python logger instead of print statements.
   - [ ] Find a better grasping pose for the drawer handle.
   - [ ] Try other IK library